x3rAx/userscripts/README.md

     $ npm run serve

-The scripts in the `scripts` directory will now be available at `localhost:8080`.
-To change the port run the command with the `-p` option:
+The scripts in the `scripts` directory will now be available at `localhost:1337`.

+If you need to change the port, you can do so using the environment variable `$USERSCRIPTS_PORT`:

-    $ npm run serve -p 1337
+    $ USERSCRIPTS_PORT=1337 npm run serve

-to run on port `1337` for example.
+Change the `1337` to anything you like.

-Next is to navigate to http://localhost:8080/ and select the userscript you want to edit.
+Next is to navigate to http://localhost:1337/ and select the userscript you want to edit.
 In the Violentmonkey "Installing script" window click the `Options` button in the top right and select "*Track local files before this window is closed*".
 Then press the "*Confirm installation*" button and leave